 Gout is treated with oral xanthine oxidase inhibitors and uricosurics medications, which lower the uric acid levels.
 Pseudogout may be treated by draining fluid from the joint while NSAIDs and corticosteroid anti-inflammatory drugs can manage the symptoms.

 Osteoarthritis is a condition that can be attributed to underlying issues such as obesity, postural problems, or the repercussions of a past injury.
-Regardless of the root cause, osteoarthritis is characterised by the deterioration of the knee, which causes inflammation and swelling.
+Regardless of the root cause, osteoarthritis is characterized by the deterioration of the knee, which causes inflammation and swelling.

 Pain occurs when the protective cartilage is worn down over time, meaning that there is no longer a cushion between the bones making up the knee joint.
 It is, as the name confirms, a form of arthritis.
 While there is no cure, the pain can be managed.